jasonumiker/eks-well-architected/README.md

 #### Argo Rollouts and Flux Flagger

 For Kubernetes, there are two tools dedicated to helping you achieve these goals that align with which of the GitOps operators that you choose - [Argo Rollouts](https://argo-rollouts.readthedocs.io/en/stable/) when using ArgoCD and [Flagger](https://fluxcd.io/flagger/) when using Flux.
-OPS 6 is saying that, should you embrace Kubernetes GitOps with those tools (ArgoCD or Flux) like we talked about for OPS 5, you should also embrace their associated deployment tooling to help mitigate any deployment risks.
+OPS 6 is saying that, should you embrace Kubernetes GitOps with those tools (ArgoCD or Flux) like we talked about for OPS 5, you should also embrace their associated advanced deployment tooling to help fully automate the process and mitigate deployment risks.

 These tools will do things like:
 * Facilitate automated **blue/green** (run both the old and new version and flip the traffic seamlessly back/forth) or **canary** deployments (gradually shift the traffic to thew new version)